 It turns out that oatmeal containers are THE perfect size for toilet paper rolls.
 Use Mod Podge to glue paper or fabric around the outside.
 And just like that—you’re done!
 A normal oatmeal container can store 2 rolls of TP, making it the perfect size to keep next to the toilet.

 Pro-Tip: These DIY canisters also make great storage for plastic bags and toilet brushes.

 Whether out on the counter or under a cabinet, display your studs with style!
 Full tutorial here.

 Sneaky Storage Solution Ideas for DIY Bathroom Organization

 - Over-the-door storage: Install a shelf over your bathroom door to create vertical storage.
 This is the perfect place for surplus items such as washcloths, towels and toilet paper.

 - Nifty clippies: Typically used to store brooms, grip clips can be used for hair tools and electric toothbrushes too.
 Install them inside or on the outside of cabinets.
 Find them on Amazon here.

-Now that your restroom is reorganized, try some of these home hacks and DIYs:
+Now that your bathroom is reorganized, try some of these home hacks, ideas, and DIYs: